Friday, August 17, 2018

 Animal Stories for Kids | Friendship of Parrot Hira and Mani

-Hira started laughing and said, this will go on and on.
-Hira said, because you wanted to earn money, I was not able to see several scenic places in the world.
-Now I am old, and I can’t fly.
+Hira started laughing and said, "This will go on and on."
+Hira said, "Because you wanted to earn money, I was not able to see several scenic places in the world.
+Now I am old, and I can’t fly."

 Moral of the story: The greatest gift of life is friendship.